piotr1204Essex/piotr1204Essex.github.io/machine_learning.md

 shap.summary_plot(shap_values, x_test[0:200], show=False)
 plt.savefig('plots/shap_xgboost_summary.pdf')
 ```
 I personally contributed to both the EDA as well as choosing the XGBoost algorithm for solving this particular task.
 It was the first time for me to apply this specific algorithm.
 I learned a lot.
-More of the reflection on this project is available as the part of this module's personal reflection available [here] (https://github.com/piotr1204Essex/piotr1204Essex.github.io/blob/main/ml_source/P.%20Sieminski%20Machine%20Learning%20May%202023%20Individual%20Reflection%20(1).pdf)
+More of the reflection on this project is available as the part of this module's personal reflection available [here](https://github.com/piotr1204Essex/piotr1204Essex.github.io/blob/main/ml_source/P.%20Sieminski%20Machine%20Learning%20May%202023%20Individual%20Reflection%20(1).pdf)

 References: